Shots In The Dark

 I don't go around anywhere hitting on men, and by God, if I did, I wouldn't do it in Boise, Idaho!
 Jiminy!

-—Larry Craig, yesterday
+Larry Craig, yesterday

 Headline of the Day

-Larry Craig: Still Not Gay—The Washington Post
+Larry Craig: Still Not Gay

-he once fellated a man in a bathroom in Washington's Union Station, Larry Craig insisted yesterday that he isn't gay.
+Despite a published report that he once fellated a man in a bathroom in Washington's Union Station, Larry Craig insisted yesterday that he isn't gay.

 "I'm not gay," he said.